LLNL/Frescox/README.md

    2) The scripts include commands to construct temporary 'data' files.
-	These scripts are run by just saying  e.g. lane20.job
+	These scripts are run by just saying  e.g. frescox < lane20.nin > lane20.out
+        See file 'do-all.bat' to run all the test cases

-   3) To save the output in a file .e.g. `out', run the scripts by lane20.job > out & or simply run lane20.job to use input file lane20.job and produce output file lane20.out.
+   3) In the test/legacy directory there are executable 'job' run scripts To save the output in a file .e.g. `out', run the scripts by lane20.job > out & or simply (using the 'run' command in the 'aliases' file):;

-   4) If you have separate `data' or `in' files, the command is frescox < lane20.in > lane20.out
+       run lane20.job
+         to use input file lane20.job and produce output file lane20.out.

-   5) To save any other output files from frescox, e.g. fort.16 for cross sections, touch lane20.xsecs ln -s lane20.xsecs fort.16
+   4) To save any other output files from frescox, e.g. fort.16 for cross sections, touch lane20.xsecs ln -s lane20.xsecs fort.16